-- geographical isolation - being restricted socially due to physical disability or frailty - being denied access to social activities - > not being able to have visits or visit family or friends
+- geographical isolation and/or - being restricted socially due to physical disability or frailty.

 Older people who maintain a connection with their community, appear to have a decreased risk of being abused.
 In rural or remote areas, local support and resources may be limited and people may be reluctant to discuss personal issues with service providers living in the same community.